Big Boss (Metal Gear): Venom Snake

 Venom Snake, also known as Punished Snake, is a doppelgänger of Big Boss who most notably appears as the protagonist of Metal Gear Solid V: The Phantom Pain.
 Originally a physician, he served Big Boss as a medic in MSF until the helicopter explosion following the destruction of Mother Base.
 In the accident, Snake lost his left arm and suffered shrapnel injuries, including having a large protruding piece embedded in his cerebral cortex.
 While in a coma for nine years, he is subjected to subconscious brainwashing and facial reconstruction by Cipher in order to become a body double meant to draw attention away from the true Big Boss' activities.
 Seeking revenge for his fallen comrades, Snake takes command of the mercenary unit Diamond Dogs with a new "Mother Base" near Seychelles.
 Snake engages in missions in Soviet-controlled Afghanistan and the Angola-Zaire border of Central Africa while recruiting several companions against Cipher's remnants before facing off against Skull Face and the White Mamba.
 Afterwards, he is retconned as Outer Heaven's mercenary leader featured in the first game in the series who fights and dies against Solid Snake.

 Other video games and media

 Big Boss appears in Snake's Revenge as the leader of the enemy organization.
 Having survived the injuries he sustained in the original game as a cyborg, he fights Solid Snake as a boss.
+Elements of Naked Snake inform the appearance of Solid Snake in Nintendo's Super Smash Bros. series, where his face is more closely modeled off the character's appearance in Snake Eater and Portable Ops, the latest games in the series at the time of the character's debut in Super Smash Bros.
+Brawl (2008).
+Naked Snake also appears as a Trophy in Brawl based off his Naked Camouflage in MGS3, and later as a spirit using his standard fatigues in Super Smash Bros.
+Ultimate (2018).
 Naked Snake also appears as a playable character in Super Bomberman R. Big Boss was stated to be an inspiration for characters in the 2020 film Monster Hunter.
+Naked Snake appears in a crossover event with the tactical shooter game Delta Force (2025).